 Glen Affric is known for being the most beautiful glen in Scotland.
 At first, I wondered how it got the title as I didn’t think it was anything spectacular.
 However, from Cannich if you drive into Glen Affric you are met with some breathtaking views.

-We spent most of our day walking parts of several trails in Glen Affric taking pictures and videos and letting the boys have fun exploring.
+We spent most of our day walking parts of several trails in Glen Affric taking pictures and videos.

-For our dedicated post of the walks we did, then check out the Glen Affric Walks post.
+For my dedicated post of the walks we did, then check out the Glen Affric Walks post.

 Boat Ride on Loch Ness

-This was only some of the things to do in the Scottish Highlands with kids that we found.
-We have another great post about things to do near Inverness with kids which is ideal to read if you are heading to the Scottish Highlands.
+This was only some of the things to do in the Scottish Highlands with kids that I found.
+I have another great post about things to do near Inverness with kids which is ideal to read if you are heading to the Scottish Highlands.

-We loved our time in the Scottish Highlands, unfortunately, we had to leave on our last evening as my dad was taken to hospital after becoming seriously ill.
-However, we really loved our time there and will be exploring more of the Scottish Highlands again at some point.
+I loved our time in the Scottish Highlands, unfortunately, I had to leave on our last evening as my dad was taken to hospital after becoming seriously ill.
+However, I really loved our time there and will be exploring more of the Scottish Highlands again at some point.

-If you are in the process of planning your trip to the Scottish Highlands or thinking about going with your kids then let us know in the comments below as we would love to hear about it.
+If you are in the process of planning your trip to the Scottish Highlands or thinking about going with your kids then let me know in the comments below as I would love to hear about it.

 Disclaimer: We paid for our holiday for ourselves including all attractions and excursions.